PILOT: A Pre-Trained Model-Based Continual Learning Toolbox

+\lettersection{Supported Datasets}: Due to the overlap in data between ImageNet-based benchmarks and the pre-trained dataset, ImageNet is not an appropriate choice for assessing PTM-based CIL methods, we provide some novel benchmarks for CIL which: 1) are entirely distinct from the ImageNet dataset, 2) present a significant domain gap from ImageNet, thereby challenging the PTM's ability to generalize, and 3) encompass large-scale datasets from various domains to establish a cross-domain class-incremental benchmark.
+On the other hand, since pre-trained models may possess extensive knowledge of upstream tasks, we evaluate performance on CIFAR100, CUB200, ImageNet-R, ImageNet-A, ObjectNet, OmniBenchmark, and VTAB.
+These datasets represent typical CIL benchmarks and include out-of-distribution datasets that exhibit a significant domain gap with ImageNet (\ie, the pre-trained dataset).
+Specifically, there are 50 classes in VTAB, 100 classes in CIFAR100, 200 classes in CUB, ImageNet-R, ImageNet-A, and ObjectNet, and 300 classes in OmniBenchmark. \looseness=-1

+\lettersection{Evaluation Methodology} In CIL, a widely used performance metric is the test accuracy at each incremental stage, denoted as $\mathcal{A}_b$, where $b$ represents the stage index.
+Another important metric is the average accuracy across all stages, given by $\bar{\mathcal{A}}=\frac{1}{B} \sum_{b=1}^{B} \mathcal{A}_{b}$.
+In this work, we evaluate the incremental performance (Top-1 accuracy) at each stage, with results shown in Figure~\ref{figure:results}.
+We utilize datasets such as CIFAR100, ImageNet-R, ObjectNet, and VTAB, dividing all classes into several incremental stages.
+Due to some missing parameters in some papers (\eg, L2P), we have optimized a suitable parameter set for these methods.
+It is encouraging to observe that most re-implemented algorithms either match or exceed the performance benchmarks of the original publication.
+Moreover, we find that although traditional methods use PTM backbones and preserve some samples for replay, their performance is generally lower than PTM-based methods.
+This highlights the importance of leveraging pre-training techniques to design efficient CIL methods.

-We have introduced \mame, a pre-trained model-based continual learning toolbox.
-It includes not only a collection of reproduced CIL algorithms based on pre-trained models but also provides current state-of-the-art algorithms for further advancements in PTM-based CIL research.
-In the future, \name aims to expand its repertoire of algorithms and datasets further, thereby establishing a robust benchmark in the PTM-based CIL domain.
+\lettersection{Conclusion} We have introduced \mame, a pre-trained model-based continual learning toolbox.
+It includes a collection of reproduced PTM-based CIL methods and provides state-of-the-art algorithms for advanced research. \name aims to facilitate innovative research and development in the field of continual learning.
+In the future, we will continue to update our toolbox, expanding it to include more algorithms and datasets, and applying it to a wider range of settings.

+\Acknowledgements{This work is partially supported by National Key R\&D Program of China (2022ZD0114805), NSFC (62476123, 62376118, 62006112, 62250069, 61921006), Fundamental Research Funds for the Central Universities (2024300373, 14380021), Key Program of Jiangsu Science Foundation (BK20243012), CCF-Tencent Rhino-Bird Open Research Fund RAGR20240101, the AI \& AI for Science Project of Nanjing University, Collaborative Innovation Center of Novel Software Technology and Industrialization.}